BCDevOps/openshift-wiki/docs/Vault/README.md

 # HashiCorp Vault Architecture and Design <!-- omit in toc -->

-This documentation outlines the HashiCorp Vault Architecture and Design on OpenShift.
+This documentation outlines the implementation details, architecture and design of the HashiCorp Vault installed on the BC Gov's Private Cloud OpenShift Platform.

 ## Table of Contents <!-- omit in toc -->